20milliliter/godot-menubar/README.md

 ## Plan

 - Fix the radio button issue.
 I already know how to, I just need to do it.
 - The above involves including Seperator items in the ```path```.
-Should it be done always?
+But should it be done always?
 What if theres no seperators at all?
 Only for radio buttons?
 I'll have to think about it.
 - Consider the ramifications of ```MenuBar``` extending ```HBoxContainer``` instead of ```Panel```.
 This removes the need for the weird ```HBoxContainer``` child, and (I think?) has no negative impact on functionality whatsoever.